Endemism: Soil

 Serpentine soils act as 'edaphic islands' of low fertility and these soils lead to high rates of endemism.
-These soils are found in the Balkan Peninsula, Turkey, Alps, Cuba, New Caledonia, the North American Appalachians, and scattered distribution in California, Oregon, and Washington and elsewhere.
-For example, Mayer and Soltis considered the widespread subspecies Streptanthus glandulosus subsp. glandulosus which grows on normal soils, to be a paleoendemic, whereas closely related endemic forms of S. glandulosus occurring on serpentine soil patches are neoendemics which recently evolved from subsp. glandulosus.
+These soils are found in the Balkan Peninsula, Turkey, the Alps, Cuba, New Caledonia, South Africa, Zimbabwe, the North American Appalachians, and scattered distribution in California, Oregon, and Washington and elsewhere.
+For example, Mayer and Soltis considered the widespread subspecies Streptanthus glandulosus subsp. glandulosus which grows on normal soils, to be a paleoendemic, whereas closely related endemic forms of S. glandulosus occurring on serpentine soil patches are neoendemics that recently evolved from subsp. glandulosus.

+Caves

+Obligate cave-dwelling species, known as troglobites, are often endemic to small areas, even to single individual caves, because cave habitats are by nature restricted, isolated, and fragmented.
+A high level of adaptation to a cave environment limits an organism's ability to disperse, since caves are often not connected to each other.
+One hypothesis for how closely related troglobite species could become isolated from one another in different caves is that their common ancestor may have been less restricted to cave habitats.
+When climate conditions became unfavorable, the ancestral species was extirpated from the surface, but some populations survived in caves, and diverged into different species due to lack of gene flow between them.

 Islands

 Isolated islands commonly develop a number of endemics.
 Many species and other higher taxonomic groups exist in very small terrestrial or aquatic islands, which restrict their distribution.
-The Devil's Hole pupfish, Cyprinodon diabolis, has its whole native population restricted to a spring that is 20 x 3 meters, in Nevada's Mojave Desert.
+The Devil's Hole pupfish, Cyprinodon diabolis, has its whole native population restricted to a spring that is 20 x 3 meters in Nevada's Mojave Desert.
 This 'aquatic island' is connected to an underground basin; however, the population present in the pool remains isolated.

 Other areas very similar to the Galapagos Islands of the Pacific Ocean exist and foster high rates of endemism.
 The Socotra Archipelago of Yemen, located in the Indian Ocean, has seen a new endemic species of parasitic leech, Myxobdella socotrensis, appear.
 This species is restricted to freshwater springs, where it may attach to and feed upon native crabs.

 Mountains

 Mountains can be seen as 'sky islands': refugia of endemics because species that live in the cool climates of mountain peaks are geographically isolated.
 For example, in the Alpes-Maritimes department of France, Saxifraga florulenta is an endemic plant that may have evolved in the Late Miocene and could have once been widespread across the Mediterranean Basin.

 Volcanoes also tend to harbor a number of endemic species.
-Plants on volcanoes tend to fill a specialized ecological niche, with a very restrictive range, due to the unique environmental characteristics.
+Plants on volcanoes tend to fill a specialized ecological niche, with a very restrictive range due to the unique environmental characteristics.
 The Kula Volcano, one of the fourteen volcanoes in Turkey, is home to 13 endemic species of plants.